Christian Theology Book Review

 Thus, Olson points out that those who claim to be two-point Calvinists (accepting total depravity and perseverance of the saints) are nothing more than classical Arminians.

-At the heart of the incompatibility between the two theologies is which view of God predominates: "Contrary to popular belief, then, the true divide at the heart of the Calvinist-Arminian debate is not predestination versus free will but the guiding picture of God: he is either primarily viewed as either (1) majestic, powerful, and controlling or (2) loving, good, and merciful." (page 73)
+At the heart of the incompatibility between the two theologies is which view of God predominates: "Contrary to popular belief, then, the true divide at the heart of the Calvinist-Arminian debate is not predestination versus free will but the guiding picture of God: he is either primarily viewed as (1) majestic, powerful, and controlling or (2) loving, good, and merciful." (page 73)

 Myth 3: Arminianism Is Not an Orthodox Evangelical Option